Ed Smith (defensive end)

-Early years
+Early life

 Smith attended St. Augustine's College in the Bahamas, where he practiced basketball and track.
 He started playing American football as a junior at George Washington High School (Denver, Colorado).
 He was a three-year starter at defensive end and a Kodak All-American at Colorado College, where he also practiced rugby.

 In 2009, he was inducted into the Bahamas National Sports Hall of Fame.

 Professional career

-Smith was selected in the 13th round (319th overall) of the 1973 NFL draft by the Denver Broncos, becoming the first player in league history from the Bahamas to be drafted.
+Smith was selected in the 13th round (319th overall) of the 1973 NFL draft by the Denver Broncos.
+He became the first player in league history from the Bahamas to be drafted.

 As a rookie, he was a raw player and needed to add more weight, so he played in only 5 games and spent most of the season on the inactive list.
 The next year, he started in 3 games.
 In 1975, he was placed on the injured reserve list with a career-ending neck injury, missing all of the season.
 He retired before the start of the 1977 season.